truhanen/serobot/README.md

 1. Install the [Python API](#python-api).
 1. Keep the Python 3.7 virtualenv activated.
-1. In the project root directory run `pip install truhanen.serobot.web`.
+1. In the project root directory run `pip install ./truhanen.serobot.web`.
 This will require Node.js/npm if the frontend has not been built yet.

 ## API example